Updated by Kyle Newgent on May 31, 2023

 Looking for other headset help?

-Please use our support database for free headset support, whether you’re a Customers of ours (or not).
-If you have problems, suggestions, or unanswered questions please email us at hello@headsets.com (compliments and gratitude also welcomed)
+Please use our support database for free headset support, whether you’re a Customer of ours (or not).
+If you have problems, suggestions, or unanswered questions, please email us at hello@headsets.com (compliments also welcomed 😀)

-Please use our support database for free headset support, whether you’re a Customers of ours (or not).
-If you have problems, suggestions, or unanswered questions please email us at hello@headsets.com (compliments and gratitude also welcomed)
+Please use our support database for free headset support, whether you’re a Customer of ours (or not).
+If you have problems, suggestions, or unanswered questions, please email us at hello@headsets.com (compliments also welcomed 😀)

 Questions/comments?